BGSpiegl/GCparagon/README.md

 from [plot_distributions.py](src/GCparagon/utilities/plot_distributions.py).
 The tag string can be redefined using the `--tag-name` parameter.

-Latest version is v0.6.13
+Latest version is v0.6.14

-### How to use cfDNA fragment weights
+## How to use cfDNA Fragment Weights
 Instead of counting fragment occurrences or their attributes, the user can sum the GC bias correction weights of these fragments to obtain an unbiased result for signal extraction.
 An example could be depth of coverage computation for specific groups of transcription start sites as shown for samples B01, C01, P01, and H01 in the section